dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

 - if the unsolved problems of general relativity are mostly bc it's a differential eq initial values problem:
-  - then is there some way to analytically train an algorithm to find more acceptable or more natuaral initial values?
+  - then is there some way to numerically train an algorithm to find more acceptable or more natuaral initial values?

 - how do we measure the speed of light? and why is it so tightly